gboehl/dynare/doc/manual/source/running-dynare.rst

     .. option:: notime

-        Do not print the total computing time at the end of the driver.
+        Do not print the total computing time at the end of the driver, and do not save that total computing time to ``oo_.time``.

     .. option:: transform_unary_ops